The Sound of Things Falling: Synopsis

-Vásquez wrote The Sound of Things Falling to explore how the drug trade affects those not involved in it, but forced to live in areas where drug cartels exercise considerable power.
-He drew on his own personal experience, "remembering for the first time what it was like to grow up during the drug wars", for inspiration.
-While writing he realized "I was doing something which hadn't been done before.
+Vásquez wrote The Sound of Things Falling to explore how the corrosive effects of the drug trade affect those not involved in it, but who live in areas where drug cartels exercise considerable power and terrorism.
+He drew on his own personal experience, "remembering for the first time what it was like to grow up during the drug wars."

+While writing, he realized "I was doing something which hadn't been done before.
 We had all grown up used to the public side of the drug wars, to the images and killings ... but there wasn't a place to go to think about the private side ...
 How did it change the way we behaved as fathers and sons and friends and lovers, how did it change our private behavior?"

 Publication

 El ruido de las cosas al caer was published in Spanish in 2011.
 It was subsequently translated into English by Anne McLean and published by Riverhead Books in 2013.